PedroDutra86/StreamBiz/README.md

 ## Features

-- Interactive display of stocks closing data.
+- Interactive display of stock closing prices.
-- Graphs and metrics that allow visualization of stock price trends over time.
+- Graphs that allow visualization of stock price trends over time.
-- Filters to customize the analysis (specific periods, etc.).
+- Sidebar filters to customize the analysis:
+  - Selection of specific stocks.
+  - Adjustable date range with a slider.
+- Portfolio performance calculation:
+  - Displays individual stock performance over the selected period.
+  - Calculates overall portfolio performance based on an initial fixed investment.

 ## How to Run the Project